BACKGROUND IMAGE: stock.adobe.com

 In addition, some IoT implementations include devices with large internal, direct-access storage, particularly in edge servers or clusters of servers.
 There are also IoT devices with a small amount of storage built in, and there are even companies harnessing SD cards to provide extra storage on the device or at the enterprise edge.

-Beyond simply recognizing the need for data movement and data storage for IoT applications, there's also a need to recognize that it won't all be garden-variety NFS protocol data.
+Beyond simply the need for data movement and data storage for IoT applications, there's also a need to recognize that it won't all be garden-variety NFS protocol data.
 This is true particularly when it comes to IIoT, which tends to generate far more diverse storage needs.
 Some might look for iSCSI or even Portable Operating System Interface files systems, Schulz said.

 But don't obsess over the potential quantity of data, said Vernon Turner, principal and chief strategist at Causeway Connections, a market research company.